If you want to find out what's the best mirrorless camera, you've come to the right place.

 Nikon's new Z-series gets off to a mighty fine start

-The 45.7MP Z7 is Nikon's first full-frame mirrorless camera (along with the 24MP Z6) and we have to say that it's a triumph.
-It may be a first-generation camera, but we think Nikon's knocked it out of the park with the Z7.
-The densely populated 45.7MP sensor is brilliant, while the effective in-camera image stabilization also delivers.
-Factor in a beautiful EVF, excellent handling, very competent AF performance and great response throughout form the bones of what make this camera such a pleasure to use.
+Like the sound of the Z6, but want more megapixels?
+Then the 45.7MP Z7 should do the trick.
+Sharing an identical design to the Z6, Nikon's first full-frame mirrorless camera is a real triumph.
+It may be a first-generation camera, but we think Nikon's knocked it out of the park with the Z7 right from the get-go.
+The densely populated 45.7MP sensor is brilliant, delivering some of the best results we've seen on a mirrorless camera, while the effective in-camera image stabilization also delivers.
+Factor in a beautiful EVF, excellent handling, very competent AF performance and great response throughout, and it's easy to see why the Z7 is such a pleasure to use.

 - Read our in-depth Nikon Z7 review